Cultured Meat: What Is Lab-Grown Meat’s Role in Businesses

 Key takeaway: Cultured meat is also known as lab-grown meat or cultivated meat.
 It’s made in a laboratory environment from animal cells.
 Currently, the supply of cultured meat is very limited as its development requires a lot of time and there are regulatory barriers to its sales.
 It’s expected to grow in popularity in the upcoming years, especially in developing countries like the US.

-BlueCart free eBooks
+BlueCart free ebooks

 What Is Cultured Meat